Where To Go In Wynwood If You’re Sick Of Wynwood guide image

 Dōma is a refreshing lifesaver in Wynwood's sea of insufferable trend-chasing spots.
 It’s a lively restaurant with a sophisticated gray dining room, excellent service, creative food, and lovely outdoor seating.
 In other words: a solid Wynwood option.
 A meal here starts and ends on a high note.
 The soft egg and artichoke tuna salad are phenomenal.
 But some pastas are slightly undercooked (even for al dente).
 Luckily redemption arrives with dessert: a giant serving of fluffy pistachio ice cream.

 This wine bar has a spacious outdoor patio that’s great for a breezy night.
-It’s also located on a backstreet east of North Miami Ave.—a.k.a. the side of Wynwood that isn’t always a complete clusterf*ck.
+It’s also located on a backstreet east of North Miami Ave.—a.k.a. the side of Wynwood that isn’t always complete chaos.
 They sometimes have food pop-ups and DJs, but even if it’s a night where nothing in particular is going on, you can still hang out, drink reasonably priced wine, and snack on marinated olives or sliced meats.
 This is a pretty good first date spot, and also a good option if Lagniappe is too crowded.

 Kush is a classic and still a solid option to enjoy Wynwood while hiding from Wynwood.
 This is thanks mostly to its location, which is right on the southern edge of Wynwood—far enough from most bars and clubs that you won’t have to worry about some drunk dude trying to steal a fry off your plate.
 But also, Kush is always a good time.
-There's beer, great burgers, and a bathroom that never fails to scare us (you'll see).
+There's beer, good burgers, and a bathroom that never fails to scare us (you'll see).

 Fans of beer, Star Wars, or reasonably chill bars where you can actually hear the person next to you will probably enjoy J Wakefield.
 And if you happen to like all three, you’re going to love it.
 J Wakefield is a small brewery covered in murals of Star Wars characters (including a Baby Yoda dumpster in the front).
 It’s a simple space with indoor and outdoor seating.
 There’s always a good selection of rotating beers, and also an incredible smash burger pop-up, Ted’s Burgers, that flips patties outside on Sundays.